 Landing Page Optimization (LPO) or Conversion Rate Optimization (CRO) often go hand in hand.
 LPO is more specifically dealing with the effectiveness of the page visitors visit on your site and how that can help convert them to buyers.
 CRO is more about the entire user experience from initially becoming aware of you via search or even your business card to finally buying from you.
 It is typically looked at from an online standpoint and is often viewed as synonymous with LPO, though it may incorporate your entire cart process and sales funnel, rather than just the initial landing page a visitor lands on.
 This is part of our series of pages and posts defining key elements in the search engine marketing world.

 LPO or CRO can differ to some extent, based on what your ask is, but there are a number of key elements that should always be put in place to make it work effectively.
 Some businesses have the size and budget to constantly test new ideas with their landing pages, while others just follow general best practices and business standards to make sure they don’t scare people away.
 At the most basic level, you need to provide your user with the easiest experience to provide them what they want and what you want…to sell to them.
 It becomes about user experience (UX).
 Below are some key aspects.

 - Simple and Specific Message: Your page should be specific to what product or service you are offering.
 People clicking on an ad for back pain relief don’t want to be sent to a generic home page or services page that just lists what you do.
 They want to see how you are going to relieve your back pain.
 They often want to even see it in the terminology that they used.
-Having very specific pages helps with placement in SEO and in PPC and always leads to better conversions.
+Having very specific pages helps with placement in SEO and in PPC will always leads to better conversions.